UnofficialCrusaderPatch/UnofficialCrusaderPatch2/unofficialcrusaderpatch-gui/README.md

 - Install NodeJS (which includes the npm package manager) and ensure it is added to path.
   - Running the command `node -v` should print out your installed NodeJS version.
   - Running the command `npm -v` should print out your installed npm version.
-- Clone this project from github to your local workspace
+- Clone the repository from github to your local workspace
+- Build the `UnofficialCrusaderPatch` project first!
+Copy the DLL to the root directory of this project (in the same folder as this README)
 - Open a terminal (command prompt) window in your workspace
 - Run the command `npm ci` to install all project dependencies with the versions specified in the `package-lock.json` file.
 This is essential for a reproducible build.
 - Run the command `npm run start` to start the application.
 You will see many lines of logging appear in your command prompt window following which the application window will eventually open.